-Our water consumption mainly comes from office daily use, and saving water plays an important role in our resource management work.
-With stable resource consumption and annual reduction as the goal, and based on the 2021 emission level as the benchmark, we require each business entity to gradually reduce emissions to achieve the goal of green office.
-We have developed an office water management plan to eliminate unnecessary waste.
+Our water consumption mainly involves water used for office life, and water saving plays an important role in our resource management.
+We aim to steadily reduce consumption year by year, taking the emission levels of the baseline year as indicators, and require all business entities to gradually reduce emissions to achieve the goal of green office operations.
+We have developed office water management schemes to eliminate unnecessary waste.